 Boston Dynamics’ flagship humanoid robot, Atlas, was unveiled in 2013.
 At approximately 5 feet tall and weighing 190 pounds, Atlas has advanced sensors, actuators, and control systems that enable it to perform various tasks.

 Atlas is designed for versatility.
 Its bipedal structure allows it to navigate complex terrains, climb stairs, and recover from falls.
-Equipped with lidar sensors and stereo cameras, Atlas can perceive and interact with its environment, making it suitable for applications in disaster response and search-and-rescue missions.
+Equipped with lidar sensors and stereo cameras, Atlas can perceive and interact with its environment, making it well-suited for disaster response and search-and-rescue missions.

 In 2015, Atlas participated in the DARPA Robotics Challenge, demonstrating its ability to turn valves and traverse debris.
 While it faced challenges during the competition, the robot’s performance highlighted its potential for use in hazardous environments.